Penetration testing 101

 CC7.1 – The entity uses detection and monitoring procedures to identify (1) changes to configurations that result in the introduction of new vulnerabilities, and (2) susceptibilities to newly discovered vulnerabilities.

 ISO 27001 requires that a company prevent the exploitation of technical vulnerabilities.
 Performing vulnerability scanning and assessment on your network and applications may identify vulnerabilities with false positives or generic CVSS scores.
-Therefore, it’s important to combine vulnerability tools' scanning results with a third-party manual pen test to provide accurate evidence to your auditor on the following requirement.
+Therefore, it’s important to combine vulnerability tools' scanning results with a third-party manual penetration test to provide accurate evidence to your auditor on the following requirement.

 A.12.6.1 – Information about technical vulnerabilities of information systems being used shall be obtained in a timely fashion, the organization’s exposure to such vulnerabilities evaluated and appropriate measures taken to address the associated risk.